 The ministry is an office of service that a person is called to by God.
 “To minister” means “to serve.”
 A minister is one who serves the people with the gospel.

-Ephesians 4:11–12 says, “And He gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; for the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ.”
+“And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ.”

 Miracles and gifts of healings is the evangelist's office, that is, the equipment that verifies that an evangelist is an evangelist.
 Helps, governments, and diversities of tongues is the pastor's office, that is, the equipment that verifies that a pastor is a pastor.
 Since the Word of God says that miracles and gifts of healings come “after” thirdly, they must be “fourthly.”
 Since helps, governments, and diversities of tongues come after that, they must be “fifthly.”